-The most recent actuarial valuation of the Plan as at December 31, 2020 indicates the Plan is in a deficit position and the Plan's December 31, 2020 financial statements indicate a net deficit of \$7.655 billion (a deficit of \$3.211 billion plus adjustment of \$4.444 billion of unrecognized investment returns above or below the discount rate that is being smoothed and recognized over a five-year period).
+The most recent actuarial valuation of the Plan as at December 31, 2021 indicates the Plan is in a deficit position and the Plan's December 31, 2021 financial statements indicate a net deficit of \$69 million (a deficit of \$3.131 billion plus adjustment of \$3.062 billion of unrecognized investment returns above or below the discount rate that is being smoothed and recognized over a five-year period).
 The Plan's management is monitoring the adequacy of the contributions to ensure that future contributions together with the Plan's assets and future investment earnings will be sufficient to provide for all future benefits.
-At this time, the Centre's contributions, if any, required to address the Centre's proportionate share of the deficit will be expensed during the period incurred.
+At this time, the Centre's contributions accounted for an insignificant portion of the Plan's total employer contribution.
+Additional contributions, if any, required to address the Centre's proportionate share of the deficit will be expensed during the period incurred.